IAIC Market Update - October 24, 2022

 What happened last week?

-• North American equity indicis had a strong week Monday to Thursday, and Friday was almost as good as the preceding four days when the indicis jumped 1.5 to 2.5% on the final trading day of the week.
+• North American equity indices had a strong week Monday to Thursday, and Friday was almost as good as the preceding four days when the indices jumped 1.5 to 2.5% on the final trading day of the week.

 • Although it was an exceptionally strong week for equities, not all the news was positive.
 Chrystia Freeland, the federal Finance Minister, warned that a domestic economic slowdown is expected in the coming months.
 She indicated that this is the natural consequence of the Bank of Canada’s interest rate increases enacted to attack inflation.
 (Source